 If you’re willing to pay more in the event of an accident, you can go with a high deductible to lower your premium.
 A low deductible, on the other hand, means a higher premium.
 So, you’ll need to weigh the odds to determine whether it’s better to pay more out of pocket now or, potentially, later.

 Once you’ve picked a policy, you can choose from a variety of methods to pay for it.
 Major insurance companies accept money orders, checks, credit cards, debit cards, or transfers directly from your bank account.

 Some companies offer a small discount if you pay in full at the beginning of your policy.
 Otherwise, you can pay in installments.
-There are multiple plans available, ranging from two payments to monthly payments over the course of your policy.
-You can set up automatic payments online or over the phone, or you can opt into bill reminders from your chosen company.
+Depending on the insurance company, these plans can range from two payments to monthly payments over the course of your policy.
+Plus, you can set up automatic payments online or over the phone, or you can opt into bill reminders from your chosen company.